dialvarezs/nanopore-analyses-data-en/content/3-quality-control-and-filters.md

 fastqc --help
 ```

-Running FastQC only requires the input file, but you can also specify different parameters such as the number of threads to use and the directory where to save the ouput.
-The ouput directory must be created before running the command.
+Running FastQC only requires the input file, but you can also specify different parameters such as the number of threads to use and the directory where to save the output.
+The output directory must be created before running the command.
 ```bash
 fastqc <file.fastq>
 fastqc <file.fastq> --outdir <fastqc_report> --threads 4
 ```

-Several parameters can be specified, such as the minimun length of the reads to use `--min_length`, specifying a fasta file with contaminants (`--contaminants`) or adapters (`--adapters`), etc. All the parameters are defined in the help section of the tool.
+Several parameters can be specified, such as the minimum length of the reads to use `--min_length`, specifying a fasta file with contaminants (`--contaminants`) or adapters (`--adapters`), etc. All the parameters are defined in the help section of the tool.

 Executing FastQC without arguments and if it is running in system with graphical interface will open a desktop application.
 In this application you can load the FASTQ file and visualize the reports.

 #### Nanoplot
 [Repository](https://github.com/wdecoster/NanoPlot)

-Nanoplot is a quality check tool specfically designed for long read data.
+Nanoplot is a quality check tool specifically designed for long read data.
 There is an online version where you can upload files, but is limitated only a maximum file size of 100MB ([Nanoplot](http://nanoplot.bioinf.be)).

 Installation of NanoPlot via Conda is straightforward:
 ```bash